Memorial Day Travel Safety

 - Turn down the music - hearing sirens and emergency vehicles is an important warning to slow down and drive cautiously - you may be approaching an accident scene

-- Keep your eyes on the road and hands on the wheel – eating, looking for CDs, and digging for things in the floorboard or back seat can lead to trouble
+- Keep your eyes on the road and hands on the wheel - eating and digging for things in the floorboard or back seat can lead to trouble

 - Get plenty of rest - make sure you're well rested before getting behind the wheel, rotate driving duties with others in the car to avoid becoming too sleepy or distracted

 - Take frequent breaks - stop, get out of the vehicle, and stretch your legs often - keeping in mind social distancing rules and regulations